tomwhartung/seeourminds.com-bootstrap/doc/goals.md

 - [ ] 5.
 Establish a unique brand and be recognized for contributing a unique way of looking at the world
 - [ ] 6.
 Move [Kandinsky's triangle](https://medium.com/@tomwhartung/concerning-kandinskys-concerning-the-spiritual-in-art-f2f3d1ca750e)

-Having achieved (temporarily, anyway) the first three goals, I am actively working on the fourth.
+Having achieved (temporarily, anyway) the first three goals, I am actively working on the fourth, by serving ads on [seeourminds.com](https://seeourminds.com) and personalized portraits on [groja.com](https://groja.com).

 I feel it is important for others to realize that, although it is the goal I am currently working towards, it is not one of the primary goals of the project.